-• super-yacht berths 50 years
+• superyacht berths 50 years

-• pontoons and other marina development 25 years
+• pontoons 25 years

-• improvements to office premises 10 years
+• improvements to leased properties 10 years

 • motor vehicles 5 years

 • office equipment 5 years

-Super-yacht berths are depreciated from the date of full construction up to the point in time when the long-term licensing contract is signed with the licensee, at which time the carrying amount of such berths is apportioned and accounted for as explained in accounting policy 3.4.1.
+Superyacht berths are depreciated from the date of full construction up to the point in time when the long-term licensing contract is signed with the licensee, at which time the carrying amount of such berths is apportioned and accounted for as explained in accounting policy 3.4.1.
+Assets in the course of construction are not depreciated.

-Depreciation methods, useful lives and residual values are reviewed at each financial yearend and adjusted if appropriate.
+Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.